krathalan/miscellaneous-scripts/README.md

 Please don't run these scripts without reading them first.
 Always read a script before running it on your machine, especially if it requires sudo/root privileges.

-Seven POSIX-compliant sh scripts, four Bash scripts.
+Six POSIX-compliant sh scripts, six Bash scripts.

+## flac_to_opus (bash)
+This Bash script will convert all "\*.flac" files in the working directory to "\*.opus" files and place all "\*.flac" files into a "flac/" directory, again in the working directory.

 ## gather_time_data (bash)
 This Bash script will gather execution time data for a specified command and return the average execution time.
 Helpful for testing optimizations in other scripts.
 For example, testing [wtwitch](https://gitlab.com/krathalan/wtwitch) optimizations with `gather_time_data "wtwitch -g overwatch"` would print out: